 The transmission range sensor is typically mounted on the transmission housing.
 Depending on the model, the transmission range sensor will be mounted on top of the transmission or the side of it.

-Volkswagen transmission range sensor serves a number of functions one of which is to determine the gear the driver has selected ( P R N D ).
+The Volkswagen transmission range sensor serves many functions to determine the gear the driver has selected ( P R N D ).
 The transmission range sensor then sends the signal to the Powertrain Control Module (PCM).

 Will a car start with the faulty transmission position sensor?

 It depends on how and how the transmission range sensor fails.
-The transmission can go in limp mode, stop changing gears or engine may not start at all.
+The transmission can go in limp mode, stop changing gears, or the engine may not start at all.

-In addition to telling the transmission control unit which gear the driver has selected ( P R N D), the transmission range sensor also serves a very critical function.
+In addition to telling the transmission control unit which gear the driver has selected ( P R N D), the transmission range sensor also performs a critical function.
 It prevents the engine start if the shifter is not in Park or Neutral.